 - Preferably: Click on the View button in the app's menu and then select the Reload option.

 - Alternatively: Click into a text input field in Stackfield (to focus you command on Stackfield) and use the key combination "Ctrl" + "r" (Windows) / "Cmd" + "r" (Mac).

 - Preferably: Log in and out.
 To do so, click on your name in the sidebar and select the option Logout.
 Then log in again with your password.

 - Alternatively: Click into a text input field in Stackfield (to focus your command on Stackfield) and use the key combination "Ctrl" + "r" (Windows) / "Cmd" + "r" (Mac).

 - To clear not only the Stackfield cache in the browser, but the cache of the browser itself take the following steps.
 The procedure may vary depending on the browser type and operating system.
 You can find help with the browser by clicking the "More" button (symbol in the menu: "three dots" or "three horizontal lines", at the end of the browser's address line) and Help before using the keyword "Cache".
 Usually the issue can be solved with the combination "Ctrl" + "Shift" + "Del" (Windows) / "Cmd" + "Shift" + "Delete" (Mac).

 - Click on the "More" button within Stackfield in the lower right corner and then select the Reconnect option.

 - Sometimes you can fix a problem with the notifications by restarting the device.

-If required, you can also be informed about notifications triggered in Stackfield with additional notifications going "outside" (i.e. via desktop / mobile app / email).
+If required, you can also be informed about notifications triggered inside of Stackfield with additional notifications going "outside" (i.e. via desktop / mobile app / email).
 These can be customized and are only valid for yourself!

 Note: There may be restrictions due to the settings of the organization.